Convergence for score-based generative modeling with polynomial complexity: Results for Langevin dynamics with estimated score

 \section{Results for Langevin dynamics with estimated score}

 Let $p(x)\propto e^{-V(x)}$ be a probability density on $\R^d$ such that $V$ is $C^1$.
 Langevin diffusion with stationary distribution $p$ is the stochastic process defined by the SDE

+where $w_t$ is a standard Brownian Motion in $\R^d$.
 The rate of convergence to $p$ in $\chi^2$ and KL divergences are given by the Poincar\'e and log-Sobolev constants of $p$, respectively; see Section~\ref{s:facts}.
 To obtain the Langevin Monte Carlo (LMC) algorithm, we take the Euler-Murayama discretization of the SDE.
 We define LMC with score estimate $s(x)\approx -\nb V(x)$ and step size $h$ by